 Side Effects and Drug Interactions

-Safety: A review paper on the Safety and side effects of Cannabiniods by the NCBI suggests that controlled Cannabinoid administration is safe and non-toxic in humans and animals.
+A review paper on the safety and side effects of cannabiniods suggests that controlled cannabinoid administration is safe and non-toxic in humans and animals.
 It also does not induce changes in food intake; nor does it affect physiological parameters like heart rate, body temperature or blood pressure.

-The only documented serious concern has been noted in epilepsy patients taking a medication clobazam, an anticonvulsant.
-A majority of these patients needed to have their dose of clobazam reduced due to side effects.
-A 2015 report concluded that hemp is safe and effective for treatment of refractory epilepsy in patients receiving clobazam, but emphasized the importance of monitoring blood levels of clobazam in those patients using hemp.
+The only documented serious concern has been noted in epilepsy patients taking Clobazam, an anticonvulsant.
+A majority of these patients needed to have their dose of Clobazam reduced due to side effects.
+A 2015 report concluded that CBD is safe and effective for treatment of refractory epilepsy in patients receiving Clobazam, but emphasized the importance of monitoring blood levels of Clobazam in those patients using CBD.

-Higher doses of cannabinoids oil can cause a small drop in blood pressure, usually within a few minutes of the hemp extract entering your system.
+Higher doses of CBD can cause a small drop in blood pressure, usually within a few minutes of the hemp extract entering your system.
 This drop in blood pressure is often associated with a feeling of lightheadedness.
 If you are taking medication for blood pressure, you should consult your doctor before taking hemp extract oil.

 In higher doses, certain cannabinoids can cause drowsiness.
 If you are affected in this way, you should not operate machinery or drive a vehicle.
-In many cases, however, hemp is a wake-inducing agent.
-Alternatively, high doses of certain cannabinoids can be used as a very effective sleep aid, activating serotonin and melatonin receptors, raising dopamine levels during sleep, and promoting photoentrainment (the tying of circadian rhythm to sunlight cycles).
+Alternatively, high doses of certain cannabinoids can be used as a very effective sleep aid, activating serotonin and melatonin receptors, raising dopamine levels during sleep and promoting photoentrainment (the tying of circadian rhythm to sunlight cycles).